albertkawmi/widget-sales-api/README.md

 The current alias is `widget-sales-api` which is connected to my credentials.
 You can modify this to anything you like in `package.json` and Now will allow you to deploy it (you may need to confirm your email address if it's your first time using Now, then it will store credentials on your machine.)

 The current production URL is: https://widget-sales-api.now.sh

+### Reverting
+Since the deployment is simple an alias change, it is easy to revert:

+1. Run `npm run now -- ls` to see a list of running instances
+2. Copy the URL for the instance you wish to revert to
+3. Run `npm run now -- alias the-new-instance-xxx.now.sh widget-sales-api`

+__NOTE:__ if you are on the free plan of now.sh you can only have a few instances running concurrently.
+To remove instances, run the `npm run now -- ls` command and then use `npm run now -- rm the-instance-to-remove.now.sh` to destroy old instances.

 ## Related links